Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Notations

 \end{definition}

-\begin{definition}[SDDM, SDD matrix] A square matrix $A$ is \emph{weakly diagonally dominant} if $A_{i,i} \ge \sum_{j \neq i} \left| A_{i,j} \right|$ for $i$, and is \emph{strictly diagonally dominant} if $A_{i,i} > \sum_{j \neq i} \left| A_{i,j} \right|$ for $i$.
+Then, we provide the definition of SDDM matrix and SDD matrix. \begin{definition}[SDDM, SDD matrix] A square matrix $A$ is \emph{weakly diagonally dominant} if $A_{i,i} \ge \sum_{j \neq i} \left| A_{i,j} \right|$ for $i$, and is \emph{strictly diagonally dominant} if $A_{i,i} > \sum_{j \neq i} \left| A_{i,j} \right|$ for $i$.
 A matrix $A$ is SDD$_0$ if it is symmetric and weakly diagonally dominant, and is SDD if it is symmetric and strictly diagonally dominant.
 A matrix $A$ is SDDM$_0$ if it is SDD and $A_{i,j} \le 0$ for all $i \neq j$.
-An SDDM$_0$ matrix is SDDM if it is strictly diagonally dominant. \end{definition} \begin{fact} An SDDM$_0$ matrix must be positive semi-definite.
+An SDDM$_0$ matrix is SDDM if it is strictly diagonally dominant. \end{definition} Next, we introduce a fact about SDDM$_0$ matrix. \begin{fact} An SDDM$_0$ matrix must be positive semi-definite.
 If an SDDM$_0$ matrix has zero row-sums, then it is a Laplacian matrix.
 If an SDDM$_0$ matrix has at least one positive row-sum, then it is an SDDM matrix and positive definite. \end{fact}

-\paragraph{Bit complexity.} Given a linear programming
+{\bf Bit complexity.} Given a linear programming

 where $A\in \Z^{m\times n}$, $b\in \Z^m$, $c\in \Z^n$ all having integer coefficient.

 The bit complexity $L$ is defined as

 where $\dmax(A)$ denotes the largest absolute value of the determinant of a square sub-matrix of $A$.